AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_gateway.html.markdown

 * `enable_snat` - (Optional) Enable Source NAT for this container.
 Supported values: true, false.
 * `tag_list` - (Optional) Instance tag of cloud provider.
 Only supported for AWS.
 Example: ["key1:value1","key2:value2"].
 * `enable_hybrid_connection` - (Optional) Sign of readiness for TGW connection.
 Only supported for AWS.
 Example: false.
-* `enable_firenet_interfaces` - (Optional) Sign of readiness for FireNet connection.
+* `enable_firenet` - (Optional) Sign of readiness for FireNet connection.
 Valid values: true, false.
 Default: false.
 * `connected_transit` - (Optional) Specify Connected Transit status.
 Supported values: true, false.
 * `insane_mode` - (Optional) Specify Insane Mode high performance gateway.
 Insane Mode gateway size must be at least c5 size (AWS) or Standard_D3_v2 (ARM).
 If enabled, will look for spare /26 segment to create a new subnet.
 Only available for AWS and ARM.
 Supported values: true, false.
 * `insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Transit Gateway.
 Required for AWS if insane_mode is enabled.
 Example: AWS: "us-west-1a".
 * `ha_insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Transit HA Gateway.
 Required for AWS if insane_mode is enabled and ha_subnet is set.
 Example: AWS: "us-west-1a".
 * `enable_active_mesh` - (Optional) Switch to Enable/Disable Active Mesh Mode for Transit Gateway.
 Valid values: true, false.
 Default value: false.

+The following arguments are deprecated:

+* `enable_firenet_interfaces` - (Optional) Sign of readiness for FireNet connection.
+Valid values: true, false.
+Default: false.

+-> **NOTE:**

+* `enable_firenet` - If you are using/upgraded to Aviatrix Terraform Provider R2.5+/UserConnect-5.0+ , and an AWS transit_gateway resource with "enable_firenet_interfaces" enabled was created with a provider version < R2.5/ UserConnect-5.0, you must replace "enable_firenet_interfaces" with "enable_firenet" in your configuration file, and do ‘terraform refresh’ to set its value to "enable_firenet" and apply it into the state file.

 ## Import